BioDataAnalysisLab/BioData-Training-School-2025/Day1_IntroR/README.md

 git clone https://github.com/BioDataAnalysisLab/BioData-Training-School-2025.git
 ```

-Now you can navigate to Day1_IntroR within the new directory that was just created.
+Look again at the Files pane in the bottom left.
+Navigate to `BioData-Training-School-2025/Day1_IntroR/`.

 ## Setup RStudio environment

-1. Open the [Setup.R](Setup.R) script in RStudio.
-On mac, you can do this by File > Open File.
+1. Open the [Setup.R](Setup.R) script in RStudio by clicking on it in the Files pane in the bottom right.
+You should see it open in the top left pane.
 2. In the top left pane, you will see a button that says Source in the top right corner.
 Press this and it will run the Setup Script.
-3. In the bottom left console, read the output.
+3. In the bottom left Console, read the output.
 If you did not pass all of the checks, something may be wrong.

 ## Let's code